Linnd shoulder rest Linnd shoulder rest

 Bottom line- Guardian is slightly sturdier and more protective.
 The Protec is lighter and easier to use.
 Cost wasn't much different and the Guardian and Protec have similar dimensions.

-5
+Overall Rating: 5

-Carbon fiber bow CODABOW PRODIGY
+Carbon fiber bow: CODABOW PRODIGY

-marty609 (see all reviews from this person)
+Submitted by marty609 (see all reviews from this person) on 8/20/2010

-SOUTHWEST STRINGS
+Where Purchased: SOUTHWEST STRINGS

 Overall Comments